Introduction

 Breath awareness is a mindfulness practice that involves focusing on the breath and observing its flow without trying to control it.
 It is a simple yet profound practice that can help you achieve a state of calm and presence, reduce stress, and improve your overall well-being.

 Breath awareness has been practiced for centuries in various cultures and traditions, including Zen Buddhism, Yoga, and early Christianity.
 Religous prayers, chants, meditations, etc., use timed breath as its' core.
 The practice involves paying attention to the breath and observing its natural rhythm, without trying to change it.
 By doing so, you can develop a deeper awareness of your body and mind, and learn to respond to stress and challenges in a more mindful and effective way.
 Roughly, 30 pounds of air pass through our lungs daily with 1.7 pounds of oxygen consumed by our cells; if practiced correctly it ise the very foundation to health and vitality.
-So, the most basic change we can make is to observe the in breath and correct it, while also making it a conscious and voluntary process.
+So, the most basic change we can make is to observe the inhalation, exhalation, and any pauses at each end, while also making it a conscious and voluntary process.
 One such practice involves with 5 to 10 minutes of breath observation while calm and still, paying attention only to inhalation - without trying to control or alter it in any way.

 The Importance of Breathing Practices